GiuseppeMassari/cpp-exercises/README.md

 *Standard Template Library*
-- stl.1 Fill a list with objects
+- stl.1: Fill a list with objects
-- stl.2 Fill a list with objects (variant)
+- stl.2: Fill a list with objects (variant)
+- stl.3: Fill a list with objects and sort it

 *Dynamic memory*

 TODO

 *Multi-threading*

 TODO

 ## License